AmelieLoulergue/Cowlculator/README.md

 ### Feature 7
-Switch the web application to Android et iOS.
+Switch the web application to Android and iOS.

 # [OUR TEAM](https://cowlculator.netlify.app/about)